sabinebertram/tutorial-truffle-box/README.md

 # Tutorial Truffle Box

 This Truffle Box has all you need to create a DApp by following the tutorial.
 It has been derived from the [pet-shop-box](https://github.com/truffle-box/pet-shop-box).
+It includes the contracts from [CryptoZombies](https://cryptozombies.io/en/course/).

 ## Installation